-20. Fer de Lance: This is the most deadly snake in Costa Rica and Central America.
+20. Fer de Lance: Fer de Lance, is the most deadly snake in Costa Rica and Central America.
 Found mainly in the Rain Forests of Costa Rica, especially Corcovado National Park, it also thrives and isn’t shy in areas inhabited by people where large rat populations exist.

 21. Humpback Whale: Humpbacks can be found in all the oceans of the world, however, they choose to come to the tropical waters, off of Drake Bay and Corcovado National Park, during winter for breeding and birthing baby whales.

-23. Pacific Spotted Dolphin: One of the most intelligent mammals of the water is on constant Welcome Committee Watch when you arrive to the southern coastal areas of Costa Rica “ Drake Bay, Osa Peninsula, Corcovado National Park and the nearby beaches.
+23. Pacific Spotted Dolphin: This dolphin is one of the most intelligent mammals of the water is on constant Welcome Committee Watch when you arrive at the southern coastal areas of Costa Rica “ Drake Bay, Osa Peninsula, Corcovado National Park and the nearby beaches.